carlosmunoz/zanata-wiki/Where-is-the-code-for-x?.md

  <td>zanata</td>
  <td>zanata-war</td>
  <td>src/main/webapp and various packages</td>
  <td>xhtml pages that use Seam components.
 Seam components are referred to like #{componentName.methodName}, which refers to a class ComponentName or with annotation @Name("componentName").
 An understanding of Seam is very helpful in understanding this code.
-See http://www.seamframework.org/ or any introductory Seam book.</td>
+See [[Seam Framework|http://www.seamframework.org/]] or any introductory Seam book.</td>
 </tr>

 <tr>